kannans89/ElmRepo/16_Architecture/16_Architecture.md

 type Message =  Add |Reset ...
 ```

-The syntax shows a type Message which is a category of commands like Add,Reset .
+The syntax shows a type Message which is a category of actions like Add,Reset .
 The elm application
-will edit the state based on commands passed to it.If message is Add ,application could add a new a value to the model and if reset it may delete all values from the model.These decisions are made in update method.
+will edit the state based on messages passed to it.If message is Add ,application could add a new a value to the model and if reset it may delete all values from the model.These decisions are made in update method.

 ## Update